afkredeem/afkredeem-flutter/README.md

 ## Analytics & Crashlytics
 The app uses [Firebase Analytics][firebase-analytics] and [Firebase Crashlytics][firebase-crashlytics] services.\
-As far as analytics go, only the most basic default analytics firebase has to offer are (anonymously collected.\
+As far as analytics go, only the most basic default analytics firebase has to offer are (anonymously) collected.\
 With regards to crashlytics, any error / crash the app experiences is anonymously reported via firebase.\
 Nevertheless, the app presents a disclosure dialog on first startup summarizing the above information with a link to this repo.

 ## Funds
-Well, there aren't any really 😅.\
+Well, there aren't any really 😅\
 Any imaginable expense (from the [afkredeem.com][afk-redeem] domain, through app stores costs, to development time & effort), was personally paid for.\
 Which brings us to the next point.